ili-ma/ili-ma.github.io/_pages/team.md

 <div style="clear: both;"></div>

-## We'll be hiring soon!
+## We're hiring!
 We have openings for two PhD candidates to join our team!
 The projects are part of Ili's ERC Starting Grant focussed on characterizing adolescents' susceptibility to disinformation and misinformation.
-See here for the job descriptions and links to the vacancy texts: [~~tinyurl.com/4kuey6t5~~](https://tinyurl.com/4kuey6t5)
+Check out the job descriptions and links to the vacancy texts: [~~tinyurl.com/4kuey6t5~~](https://tinyurl.com/4kuey6t5)
 <div style="clear: both;"></div>
 <br/>